nhab/Flutter/README.md

 4. it will generate the project
 5. In the right hand of vscode`s status bar(footer),Choose chrome instead of Windows
 6. Press F5 to run the project
-7. it will download needed files in first run.
+7. it will download needed files in first run and then runs the project.